naren-singamsetti/franks-car-sale/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Features are implemented in this project.
+## Features implemented in this project.

 .
-Cars list displayed on the first page with search features like Text search and car model years search .
-Cars list is sorted in ascending way using `date_added` field .
-By clicking on a card in cars list, page will be redirected to cars details page .
-In Carslist page, click is restricted to the card(s) with the condition like `licensed=false` .
-Car details page is showing the complete car details and it contains two buttons `addToCart` and `Bookmark` .
-User can bookmark a car by clicking on `Bookmark` button, then the car id will be saved in local storage .
-User can add a car to cart by clicking `Add To cart` button, which will be saved as an object in local storage .
+Cars list displayed on the first page with search features like Text search and car model years search

+.
+Cars list is sorted in ascending way using `date_added` field

+.
+By clicking on a card in cars list, page will be redirected to cars details page

+.
+In Carslist page, click is restricted to the card(s) with the condition like `licensed=false`

+.
+Car details page is showing the complete car details and it contains two buttons `addToCart` and `Bookmark`

+.
+User can bookmark a car by clicking on `Bookmark` button, then the car id will be saved in local storage

+.
+User can add a car to cart by clicking `Add To cart` button, which will be saved as an object in local storage

+.
 User can see the selected cars in cart page.
 Here we are showing car price along with car information and total price of the cart.

 .
 If user added an item more than one time, total will be calculated based on the quantity and price.